fugue/fregot/README.md

 - The home directory shortcut `~` is not currently supported, so use the absolute path instead; e.g., `/Users/alice/input.json`
 - If you change the input document, make sure to update it by issuing the `:input [PATH]` command again.

-### :load

-**Shortcut** `:l`

-`:load [PATH]` loads a Rego file.
-For example:

-    repl% :load examples/ami_id/ami_id.rego

-You'll see output like this:

-    Loaded package fregot.examples.ami_id

-Once the file is loaded, you can debug it with [other commands](#repl-usage).
-You can also enter rules or expressions to evaluate them.
-For example, this command returns the value of the rule `allow` in the loaded Rego file:

-    fregot.examples.ami_id% allow

-You'll see output like this:

-    = true

-_Note: If you change the Rego file after you've loaded it, you'll need to [:reload](#reload) it._

 ### :open

 **Shortcut** `:o`